 Back in the cubicles, bedding has a demanding list of functions for something so simple:

 • Stays put in the cubicle

 • Suitable for the slurry system

 • Inhospitable to flies or mastitis bacteria

 • Easy to dispense

-Maize silage £-value maximised by acetic acid
+Maize silage £-value maximised by vinegar

 It adds that using inoculants producing only lactic acid, “leads to silages which have low stability against aerobic deterioration.”